MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -IsSharePointAddInsDisabled

-When the feature is enabled, all the add-ins feature will be disabled.
+When the feature is enabled, all the add-ins features will be disabled.

 The valid values are:

-- False (default) - Support for add-ins feature at this stage.
+- False (default) - Support for add-ins features at this stage.
-- True - All the add-ins feature will be disabled.
+- True - All the add-ins features will be disabled.

 ```yaml
 Type: Boolean